I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-blueprint.md

 ### Containerization
 There are several container initiatives, but the one that has been there longest, and have the largest adoption is Docker.
 The container format is being standardized as part of the OCI (Open Container Initiative).
 Containerization is basically a way of creating a small virtual computer, that contains only the virtualized hardware required for the application you want to run, so it works as a way of transporting services without your application having to know anything about the environment around it.
 This is also its greatest challenge.
 In WP2 there will be described a lot of architectural guidelines for how you should design your application to make it scalable, and secure, so this document will only reference that work.
 A container is basically a virtual machine, but with as little or as much as you need to be able to run your application.

-### Prerequisite
-For starting to build services that you want to containerize, you will need a machine that can run Docker as a minimum, or a virtual machine that runs docker.
-There are also several online options for running containerized services.
-They greatly vary in price and functionality but can be used as a test for running simple services in the cloud (or on premise).

-In general it’s hard to establish and maintain an on-premise, container platform from scratch, depending on your organizations maturity.
-But there are several good on premise platform-products that will help you with things like security and hardware provisioning, like Apache Mesos, and RedHat OpenShift.

 ### Environment
 You can run Docker either on a Windows machine, or a Linux/Mac.
 Even .Net applications in containers are moving towards running on Linux host-systems (from .Net Core), so for minimal pain, you should set up your docker environment on a Linux machine, or in a virtual machine running Linux.